angelasgeo/RAG-with-PubMed/README.md

 ## Running Experiments

 1. **Building the knowledge graph**
-The knowledge‑graph construction code lives in `graph_construction.ipynb` and `build_medical_graph.py`.
+The knowledge‑graph construction code lives in `Graph_RAG.ipynb` and `build_medical_graph.py`.
 To build and inspect the graph:

-  1. Start a Jupyter notebook server and open `graph_construction.ipynb`.
+  1. Start a Jupyter notebook server and open `Graph_RAG.ipynb`.
   2. Run all cells.
 The notebook loads the dataset, extracts entities and relations and uses `build_medical_graph.py` to populate a Neo4j database.
 Adjust the connection URI and credentials at the top of the notebook if your Neo4j instance is not running on the default port.

 2. **Training and evaluating a baseline QA model**